hashfarm/Gmod-Backdoor-Scanner/README.md

 - Enhance cross-platform compatibility (e.g., Linux support).
 - Add configuration options for custom log formats or scan parameters.

-For issues or feature requests, please contact the developer or open an issue in the project repository.
+For issues or feature requests, please contact the developer or open an issue in the **hashfarm** project repository.